kletobias/kletobias.github.io/_projects/Chapter_5-4.md

 From left to right of the command written in the above terminal window\:

-- `useradd` is the core command to add an user.
+- `useradd` is the core command to add a user.
 The following are all options or arguments of this command. *See `useradd --help` for more details*
   - `-g` defines the group the new user should belong to.
 Here 'superheroes' is chosen.
   - `-s` defines the shell environment the new user will be using.
 Shell 'bash' with the executable found in **/bin/bash**
   - `-c` Let\'s one add a user description for the new user in plain text.